 Dogs are not permitted at Barclay House.

 The beds feature high quality 1000 thread count sheets.
 Duvets and pillows are microfibre.
 A hairdryer is supplied in each bedroom.
 Towels and guest toiletries are provided.
+An air-conditioning unit is provided in the living area and fans can be provided for the bedrooms.

 Wi-Fi & Mobile Coverage